A Three Layer Architecture is a notable example of a Layered Architecture.

 }

-One of these analyzes the data to find the book that has been on a particular BestSeller list the longest:
+One of our summarization methods analyzes the data to find the book that has been on a particular BestSeller list the longest:

 public Book getLongestCurrentBestSeller(ListName listName) {